-Licensing of tobacco vendors Yes 🔀 No
+Licensing of tobacco vendors Yes 🖂 No

 Penalties for sales to minors Yes 🖂 No

-Vending machines Yes 🖂 No
+Vending machines Yes 🔀 No

 Added product

-Categories to Youth Access Law Yes 🖂 No
+categories to youth and young adult acce ess law Yes No No

 2. Describe how the Annual Synar Report (see 45 C.F.R.
 96.130(e)) was made public within the state prior to submission of the ASR.
 (Check all that apply.)